xNeuNoRo/distube-spotify/README.md

 This plugin grabs the songs on Spotify then searches on YouTube and plays with DisTube.

+## Fork Changes

-(-) Fork Features:
+### Features:

-Added new method
+Added new methods:
--maxPlaylistTracks
--songsPerRequest
--requestDelay
+- maxPlaylistTracks
+- songsPerRequest
+- requestDelay

-(-) Fork Changes:
+### Changes:

-+The playSong event is always emitted [regardless of the emitEventsAfterFetching parameter] before initializing the fetch process for the rest of the songs in the playlist.
+- The playSong event is always emitted [regardless of the emitEventsAfterFetching parameter] before initializing the fetch process for the rest of the songs in the playlist.
-+The songs will be automatically added to the queue as each batch is finished and after all the batches are finished they will be sorted.
+- The songs will be automatically added to the queue as each batch is finished and after all the batches are finished they will be sorted.
-+A new queue will be created automatically if it is detected that it has ended before completing the process of fetching all the songs.
+- A new queue will be created automatically if it is detected that it has ended before completing the process of fetching all the songs.

 ## Installation